Isala: Citizen-science map of the vaginal microbiome , Photo: Isala Team

 The European Union’s new Citizen Science Prize makes a statement.
 It honors, presents and supports outstanding projects whose social and political impact advances the further development of a pluralistic, inclusive and sustainable society in Europe.

 The European Commission has entrusted Ars Electronica in Linz with the task of staging this prestigious and highly remunerated competition.
-The Citizen Science Award, which will be announced for the first time in 2023, is embedded in the large-scale IMPETUS project.
+The Citizen Science Award, which was announced for the first time in 2023, is embedded in the large-scale IMPETUS project.

 Support for Citizen Science Initiatives